-Satellite communication is becoming a strategic asset for governments and civil society alike, in the context of the twin digital and ecological transition.
+Satellite communication is a strategic asset for governments and civil society alike.
 Complementary to terrestrial networks, it can contribute to seamless digital communication, even when such networks are absent or disrupted.
-It builds on technological advances to ensure both low latency and global coverage, as well as the deployment of other emerging technologies such as quantum-based cybersecurity.

 On 15 February 2022, the European Commission presented a proposal to improve the resilience of EU communication services by developing and operating a multi-orbital connectivity infrastructure (with both space and ground segments), based on a public-partnership model.
 Governmental services would be operational from 2025, and private services at a later stage.

 The European Parliament and the Council reached a provisional agreement on the proposal on 22 November 2022.
 Parliament must now vote on the draft legislative act as modified by that agreement before the regulation can become law.